iamkrishnagupta10/Data-ai/README.md

 ## Description 📝

-DataAi is a macOS application that allows you to upload multiple CSV or XLSM files, select specific columns, and then download a combined CSV file.
+DataAi is a web application hosted on Streamlit that allows you to upload multiple CSV or XLSM files, select specific columns, and then download a combined CSV file.
+Access the app [here](https://data-ai.streamlit.app/).

 ## Features 🚀

 - Upload multiple CSV or XLSM files 📤
 - Select specific columns from each file 📋
 - Download a combined CSV file 📥

-## Installation 💻

-1. Download the `DataAi.app` file.
-2. Drag and drop it into your Applications folder.
+- Group data by a selected keyword 🔑

-## Usage 🛠
+## How to Use 🛠

-1. Open the DataAi app.
+1. Open DataAi by navigating to [https://data-ai.streamlit.app/](https://data-ai.streamlit.app/).
 2. Upload your CSV or XLSM files.
 3. Select the columns you want to include.
+4. Optionally, select a keyword for grouping the data.
-4. Click "Combine and Download" to get your combined CSV file.
+5. Click "Combine and Download" to get your combined CSV file.

 ## License 📄